SulaimanSayyed21/h446Alevel/h446Alevel.md

   main
 ```

-- The above inofrms that there are four total branches and the head is on `issue/implement-session`.
-This is the brach we are working to solve the sessin issue.
+- The above informs that there are four total branches and the head is on `issue/implement-session`.
+This is the branch we are working to solve the session issue.
-- The other branch `issue/test-button-fex` was checked out earlier to fix buttons shown on practice page not rendering well on some hand deld device.
-The solution was implmented so that intead of using button element an  anchor element was used to make it more light weight.
-Ammendments made in the code is shown in [appendix-E](#appendix-e).
+- The other branch `issue/test-button-fix` was checked out earlier to fix buttons shown on practice page not rendering well on some hand-held device.
+The solution was implemented so that instead of using button element an  anchor element was used to make it more light weight.
+Amendments made in the code is shown in [appendix-E](#appendix-e).

-### Implementing Design Part-B Step 3: Deling with test page interacton 4.7
+## Implementing Design Part-B Step 3: Page Interaction (4.7)

 When user starts to take a test, first 20 questions are generated randomly and start button is pressed.
-As the user selects different options and press enter and goes on doing it until all questions are attempted or time runs out and in this case data is submitted automaticlly.
+As the user selects different options and press answer button to enter the choices and goes on doing it until all questions are attempted or time runs out and in this case data is submitted automatically.
+No indication of success or failure is given.

-- To provide this logic the first information nedded is about the user who is logged in.
-And from this point score can be assigned to him and records can be maintanined.
-To deale with the infomatin about the user who is logged in and who is logged out, a technolgoy called `sessions` come into play.
+- To provide this logic the first information needed is about the user who is logged in.
+And from this point score can be assigned to him and records can be maintained.
+To deal with the information about the user who is logged in and who is logged out, a library called `express-sessions` is installed and used.
 - Sessions are request which are sent from the client to the server in a given time period.
-Since the activites happens using HTTP protocol and it is a stateless protocal, neither cleint nor server know abut them.
+Since the activates happens using HTTP protocol and it is a stateless protocol, neither client nor server know abut them.
 And to deal with issues sessions are sued.
-Session allows server to keep track of the user activites.
-Storing informatin about the user can also be achieved by using what is called `cookies` but it is easily accessible by anyone so sessions are used to store sensitive information.
+Session allows server to keep track of the user activates.
+Storing information about the user can also be achieved by using what is called `cookies` but it is easily accessible by anyone so sessions are used to store sensitive information.
--   To achieve this facility a node module called `express-session` is to be  installed.

-- Before it is done, since the basic application structure has been designed and working.
-A new git branch is checkedout from a `dev` branch.
-A `dev` or development branch is where all the work goes on and once it is working proplery with no issues, it is merges with the main which is supposed to be running in the cloud.
+- A new git branch is checkout from a `dev` branch.
+A `dev` or development branch is where all the work goes on and once it is working properly with no issues, it is merges with the main which is supposed to be running in the cloud.
 - Any feature, issues or bug fixing branch comes out of dev branch.
 The state of our repository is shown below.

 ```git